kevtorres23/kevtorres23/README.md

 <h3 align="center">I'm a Software Engineering student in Mexico interested in designing and developing interfaces for websites.</h3>

 ## About me
-🌱 I’m currently reinforcing HTML, CSS, and JavaScript.<br>
+🌱 I’m currently reinforcing JavaScript and learning React.<br>
 📫 How to reach me: kevintu236@gmail.com.<br>
 🤖 You can find me in Discord as <a href="https://discordapp.com/users/764633985280114728">kevintorres8876</strong>.</a><br>
 ⚡ Fun fact: The Arrival is currently my favorite movie.<br>